 GUENEAU ZEUS C

-Very positively judged, nevertheless the helmet had a problem; the distance between pilot's face and the inner visor being too small, preventing wearing glasses.
-Fitted to the helmet an EROS MP-90 oxygen mask.
+• The distance between pilot's face and the inner visor being too small, preventing wearing glasses.

 Below a scan of the cover of the September 1989 issue of “Aero Revue" magazine.
-It features Pilatus chief test pilot Hans Galli on board a Pilatus PC-9.
+It features Pilatus chief test pilot Hans Galli, wearing a combo ZEUS/MP90 on board a Pilatus PC-9.